-As of March 25, 2019
+Amended as of March 25, 2019 and as of March 24, 2021

 1. Introduction

 The Audit Committee (the "Committee" or the "Audit Committee") of International Petroleum Corporation (the "Company") is a committee of the board of directors (the "Board").
 The Committee shall oversee the accounting and financial reporting practices of the Company and the audits of the Company's financial statements and exercise the responsibilities and duties set out in this Mandate.